Alluxio/alluxio/alluxio-ui/README.md

 1. Install NVM: `brew install nvm`
 1. From the `alluxio-ui` directory:
     1. Install Node using NVM. `nvm install`
-    1. Install Lerna globally: `npm install -g lerna`
-    1. Install UI module dependencies: `lerna bootstrap`
+    1. Install UI module dependencies: `npm run bootstrap`

 NOTE: Please ensure you are running the correct version of Node before building packages.
 The expected version can be found both in the [package.json](package.json) file and in the [.nvmrc](.nvmrc) file.